bytecodealliance/lucet/README.md

 ### Operating System

-Lucet is developed and tested on Linux.
-We expect it to work on any POSIX system which supports ELF.
+Lucet is developed and tested on Linux and macOS.
+We expect it to work on any POSIX system which supports shared libraries.

-Experimentally, we have shown that supporting Mac OS (which uses the Mach-O executable format instead of ELF) is possible, but it is not supported at this time.

 ### Dependencies